sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/workflow.rst

 Workflow REST API
 ==================

-The Workflow REST API's, allow you to interact with the Workflows.
+The Workflow REST API's allow you to interact with the Workflows.

 Below are the various Workflow API's available in Fire Insights.
 They should be executed after you have logged into Fire Insights.